SanteonNL/shared-care-planning/input/pagecontent/authorization.md

 ### CPS Responsibilities
 The Care Plan Service (SCP) has the role of maintaining the Care Plan and acts as gatekeeper for the Care Plan and Care Team for the Patient.
-The SCP may only add members to the Care Team with the expicit consent of the user.
+The SCP may only add members to the Care Team with the explicit consent of the user.
 The CPS may keep track of the consent using the FHIR Consent resources, but is not required to do so.

 ### CPC Responsibilities
 The Care Plan Contributor (CPC) only needs to get consent of the Patient when it links pre-existing data of the Patient to the context of the CarePlan.
 In that case, the CPC must contact the Patient and is required to get consent for sharing the data.